Curriculum Intent

 Students will be able to:

-Identify the purpose of different elements within visual identity and the component features
+Identify the purpose and different elements of a visual identity and the component features

 Recognise the design style of a visual identity and why it is used